 We have developed a Group-wide Water Management Policy, with the aim of reducing our own water footprint, enabling us to lead by example in water stewardship.
 The policy sets out to optimise water efficiency by encouraging employees to demonstrate best practice water-saving behaviours and to ensure that facilities are in place to monitor water consumption, reduce leakages, and enable employees to most efficiently use water.
 We are also investigating how we can further reduce and recycle water usage where possible throughout our operations.

-Pennon Group is committed to reducing our own water consumption and assist our customers to reduce theirs too.
+Pennon Group remains committed to reducing our own water consumption and supporting customers to reduce theirs.

 As a group:

-• We conduct Water Audits in people’s houses to identify inefficiencies in their houses, fix leaky toilets and other internal water losses.
+- We conduct Water Audits in customers’ homes to identify inefficiencies and fix internal water losses

-• We continued to offer free water savings devices through our website and using the GetWaterFit platform.
+- We continue to offer free water saving devices through our GetWaterFit platform

-• We conduct Water Efficiency Audits in non-households too, with leaks located and repaired.
+- We conduct Water Efficiency Audits in non households, identifying and repairing leaks

-• We give incentives to retailers to conduct water efficiency schemes with their customers.
+- We provide incentives to retailers to deliver water efficiency schemes with their customers

 You can find more information on our personal water efficiency initiatives across each of our water businesses websites.